Afghan Civil War (1992–1996): August–December

 In the month of August alone, a bombardment of artillery shells, rockets and fragmentation bombs killed over 2,000 people in Kabul, most of them civilians.
 On 1 August the airport was attacked by rockets.
 150 rockets alone were launched the following day, and according to one author these missile attacks killed as many as 50 people and injured 150.
 In the early morning on 10 August Hezb-e Islami Gulbuddin forces attacked from three directions – Chelastoon, Darulaman and Maranjan mountain.
 A shell also struck a Red Cross hospital.
 On 10–11 April nearly a thousand rockets hit parts of Kabul including about 250 hits on the airport.
 Some estimate that as many as 1000 were killed, with the attacks attributed to Hekmatyar's forces.
 By 20 August it was reported that 500, 000 people had fled Kabul.
 On 13 August 1992, a rocket attack was launched on Deh Afghanan in which cluster bombs were used.
 80 were killed and more than 150 injured according to press reports.
 In response to this, Shura-e Nazar forces bombard Kart-I Naw, Shah Shaheed and Chiilsatoon with aerial and ground bombardment.
 In this counterattack more than 100 were killed and 120 wounded.

 Hezb-e Islami Gulbuddin was not however the only perpetrator of indiscriminate shelling of civilians.
 Particularly in West Kabul, Hezb-i Wahdat, Ittehad-e Islami and Jamiat-e Islami all have been accused of deliberately targeting civilian areas.
 All sides used non-precision rockets such as Sakre rockets and the UB-16 and UB-32 S-5 airborne rocket launchers.

 In November, in a very effective move, Hekmatyar's forces, together with guerrillas from some of the Arab groups, barricaded a power station in Sarobi, 30 miles east of Kabul, cutting electricity to the capital and shutting down the water supply, which is dependent on power.
 His forces and other Mujahideen were also reported to have prevented food convoys from reaching the city.

 On 23 November, Minister of Food Sulaiman Yaarin reported that the city's food and fuel depots were empty.
 The government was now under heavy pressure.
-At the end of 1992 Hezb-i Wahdat officially withdrew from the government and opened secret negotiations with Hizb-I Islami.
+At the end of 1992 Hezb-i Wahdat officially withdrew from the government and opened secret negotiations with Hezb-i Islami.
 In December 1992, Rabbani postponed convening a shura to elect the next president.
 On 29 December 1992, Rabbani was elected as president and he agreed to establish a parliament with representatives from all of Afghanistan.
 Also notable during this month was the solidification of an alliance between Hezb-i Wahdat and Hezb-e Islami Gulbuddin against the Islamic State of Afghanistan.
 While Hizb-i Islami joined in bombardments to support Hezb-i Wahdat, Wahdat conducted joint offensives, such as the one to secure Darulaman.
 On 30 December 1992 at least one child was apparently killed in Pul-i Artan by a BM21 Rocket launched from Hezb-e Islami Gulbuddin forces at Rishkor.